|Born||in Jacksonville, Florida, USA|

-Spurred on by hit singles like "Train Train", "Highway Song" and "Fly Away", Blackfoot have sold 5 million records throughout their career.
-In the early 1990s, Rickey finally decided to break up the band he'd started and thought about pursuing his other career goals, including acting.
-However, a phone call from Lynyrd Skynyrd founder, Gary Rossington inviting Rickey to rejoin the band, this time in the pivotal role of lead guitarist and as one of the primary songwriters, was something he could never turn down.
-Since Rickey rejoined the band in 1996, Lynyrd Skynyrd has been enjoying a major resurrection, and to date, the band has sold almost 40 million albums worldwide.
+Spurred on by hit singles like "Train Train", "Highway Song" and "Fly Away", Blackfoot has sold five million records throughout their career.
+In the early 1990s Rickey finally decided to break up the band he'd started and thought about pursuing his other career goals, including acting.
+However, Lynyrd Skynyrd founder Gary Rossington phoned Rickey and invited him to rejoin the band, this time in the pivotal role of lead guitarist and as one of the primary songwriters, and this was something Rickey could never turn down.
+Since his rejoining the band in 1996, Lynyrd Skynyrd has been enjoying a major resurrection, and to date the band has sold almost 40 million albums worldwide.

-In his little spare time between all his work, Rickey is currently working on a book about his music career and on a solo album.
+In his spare time between all his work, Rickey is working on a book about his music career and on a solo album.